Double batch Cheese & Focaccia Sour Dough

 - Back to the cheese bread now!
 Flip the dough over seam side up and place on parchment paper dusted with cornmeal; place in forming the bowl.
 Now you can stitch the bread; Stitching is taking a small piece of the outside part of your dough and pulling it back to the middle of the dough; applying a little pressure so that it sticks to itself.
 This procedure tightens up your dough into a nice ball, which makes for a better rise.
 You can now add some garnish at this point as well, seeds, nuts, rosemary whatever you fancy.
 Leave in a warm spot (oven w/ light or just through some tea towels over container; monitor rise you are looking for a roughly 30-40% rise; try to catch on the rise, do not let it over prove as it makes for a flat loaf; give it a poke with your finger if it gently responds it is ready; too quickly and its not ready.
 Now cover and place in the fridge for the night.

 - Next day, preheat oven to 550 degrees F and place the Dutch oven in to for 45 minutes.
 In the meantime, you can now easily score your loaf with a scoring knife, if not available just use a sharp knife.
 Scoring allows the dough to open up on your cuts during its oven rise.
 Take the Dutch oven out and place dough in the Dutch oven along with the parchment paper.
 Take a spray bottle and give it a couple of sprays of water; this helps in keeping the crust soft, place lid back on then place in the oven for 5 minutes at 550 F; now turn down the temperature down to 450 degrees for 30 minutes; again, these times will vary as ovens vary.
 Take out of the oven and remove lid; loaf should be golden brown at this point.
 Pour a little olive oil over top and use a brush to spread over the top of the loaf; this aids to a nice soft crust.
 Place back in the oven for 5-10 minutes without a lid; remove from oven, the loaf should be a darker brown now; if not place back in for 5 minutes or so until it is.
-Remove from oven and let sit on a grid or rack for 2 hrs before cutting & Enjoy!
+Remove from oven and let sit on a grid or rack for an hour before cutting & Enjoy!

 - Now for the Focaccia!
 I use a pizza stone to help cook the bread, but first I put the pan in for 5 minutes to cook for easier handling for transfer to the pizza stone.
 If you do not have a stone just use your pan for the entire process.